 - Fees – Residential Development – Fee schedule for all City of Orlando fees related to residential development.

 - Impact Fees – Construction of a new home may require payment of impact fees.

 - Building Permit Application – Please note, the owners notarized signature or notarized signature of the owners Power of Attorney, is required upon submitting a permit application.

 - Owner/Builder Declaration – This form is required when the property owner chooses to act as the contractor.

 - Change of Contractor Application – Request a change of contractor for your project.

 - Residential Revision Request – This form must be completed with all revisions.

 - Notice of Commencement – The Notice of Commencement form is required when the proposed job exceeds $2,500.

 - Scope of Work – This form is necessary for minor repairs/alterations where no plans are required.

-- Residential Re-Roof Information Form - This form is needed to apply for a re-roof permit, along with a Building Permit application and an Inspection Affidavit.
+- Residential Re-Roofing Form– This form is needed when owner’s apply for a re-roof permit, along with a Building Permit Application and an Inspection Affidavit.